joebb97/joebb-website-source/content/blog/security-bad-things-list.md

 * Gadgets of all kind

-## In contrast, the things we need:
+## In contrast, the things we need

 * Secure keys and key distribution